Get THE RACK DEMO

 Share

-Ball python genetics aren't complicated.
+Ball python genetics are not complicated.
 But bad information spreads faster than good information, and some myths have been repeated so many times they feel like facts.
+Here is what is true.

 Myth: You Can Breed Out the Wobble

-The claim: If you breed low-wobble Spiders to low-wobble Spiders over several generations, you'll eventually produce Spiders without wobble.
+The claim: If you breed low-wobble Spiders to low-wobble Spiders over several generations, you will eventually produce Spiders without wobble.

-This isn't a separate trait that can be bred away.
+This is not a separate trait that can be bred away.
 The same genetic mutation that creates the visual appearance also creates the inner ear defect.
 If the snake looks like a Spider, it has the neurological component.
-There's no "clean" Spider line hiding out there.

 Breeders have tried for over 20 years to select for low wobble.
 The severity still varies randomly within clutches regardless of parental wobble intensity.